 Get rid of the unnecessary jargon and get to the point with your questions.
 Furthermore, don’t ask customers questions that you don’t need the answer to.
 The more relevant you keep it, the easier it will be for you to compile all the data and create a visual out of it.

-Do include an open ended questions or multiple choice questions as that allows customers to get a little more specific about what issues they are facing.
+Do include open-ended questions or multiple choice questions as that allows customers to get a little more specific about what issues they are facing.
 Nonetheless, nothing is more intimidating than a large text box connected to the first question.
 It is best to ask a series of questions that follow a certain order and then finally ask the customers (who got to the end) to elaborate on their thoughts.

 There are two things to focus on when making rating scales: